image

 In Social Statics (1851) Herbert Spencer made the case, purely from libertarian principles, that each person has an inalienable right of access to the earth.
 Later on, he fell into confusion and referred to this as a joint right.

-Henry George, in A Perplexed Philosopher (1892), praised Spencer's initial arguments, but criticized his confusion between joint rights and individual rights.
-He makes it clear that Georgism is based entirely on individual rights, not joint rights.
-Here is George's reply, in A Perplexed Philosopher, chapter 4, "Mr. Spencer's Confusion As to Rights":
+Henry George, in A Perplexed Philosopher (1892), praised Spencer's initial arguments, but criticized his confusion between joint rights and individual rights, and makes it clear that "Georgism" is based entirely on individual rights, not joint rights, in Part 1, chapter 4: "Mr. Spencer's Confusion As to Rights":

 Excerpt